SUBMISSIONS ARE CLOSED.

 For questions about submissions, please contact catherine@housmans.com, or call Housmans Bookshop on 020 78374473 and ask for Catherine.

-Letterbox Library is a 33-year-old, not-for-profit, children’s booksellers and social enterprise.
+Letterbox Library is a not-for-profit, children’s booksellers and social enterprise founded in 1983.
 They were nominated for the Astrid Lindgren Memorial Award 2015.
 Letterbox Library specialises in sourcing, selecting and selling children’s books which celebrate diversity, equality and inclusion.
 They are also known for their ‘special issue’ books eg: titles dealing with social justice, peace & conflict, the environment etc.

-One of London’s longest surviving and last remaining radical bookshops, Housmans is a founder member of the Alliance of Radical Booksellers, and stocks a wide range of radical books and magazines, including children’s and young adult books.
-They were awarded the London Independent Bookshop of the Year award in 2016 at the British Book Industry Awards.
+One of the UK’s oldest radical bookshops, Housmans is a founder member of the Alliance of Radical Booksellers, and stocks a wide range of radical books and magazines, including children’s and young adult books.

 Little Rebels Award: littlerebels.org